The oldest public wildflower garden in the United States

 Inflorescence: Flower stalks spring from the stem leaf axils, not from the base, as this violet has an above ground flowering stem, not a scape (a flowering stem that rises from the rhizome).
 Flowers are solitary, but several flower stalks may rise from the axils.

 The chasmogamous flowers are fragrant, 5-parted and average 1-1/4 inches wide.
 The flower stalks usually have short fine hair as does the attached green calyx with its 5 long pointed lanceolate shaped spreading green sepals.
 The corolla has five white to pinkish petals which can have a pink to violet tinge on the back side, especially the upper two petals.
 The inside base of the petals have yellow tinting and the 3 lower petals have purple veins serving as nectar guides.
 The two side petals also have small whitish beards, set against the yellow area.
 Petals have rounded tips and are much larger than the sepals.
 The five stamens have short and thin greenish filaments; anthers are light yellow and attached lengthwise to the filaments.
 Each stamen has a dorsal appendage and the five appendages cohere tightly to form a hollow cone around the central section of the single style.
 The upper part of the pistil is also sparsely bearded near the style.
-Flowers that fertilize in bud (cleistogamous) appear later in the summer.
+These flowers can also self pollinate.

 Seed: The fruit is an elliptic to oval initially green 3-valved capsule covered with short fine hair.
 At maturity it is brown and splits explosively, ejecting small brownish seeds.